 Emergency equipment and medicines were available as described in recognised guidance.
 We found staff kept records of their checks of these to make sure they were available, within their expiry date, and in working order.
-We noted that emergency equipment was held in the office away from the treatment rooms.
-It was discussed that a more suitable site would be next to the treatment areas.
-The management team contacted us after our visit and confirmed this had been reviewed.

-A dental nurse always worked with the dentists and dental hygiene therapist when they treated patients in line with General Dental Council Standards for the Dental Team.
+A dental nurse always worked with the dentists when they treated patients in line with General Dental Council Standards for the Dental Team.